-The "Annual Emergency Management Program Statement of Completion" (Attachment 1) should be signed by the Mayor and Community Emergency Management Coordinator, and be submitted to Emergency Management Ontario.
-This would satisfy the obligations of the County for the year 2020 as it relates the EMP statutory requirements.
+Upon adoption of the by-law, the "Annual Emergency Management Program Statement of Completion" can be signed by the Mayor and Community Emergency Management Coordinator, and be submitted to Emergency Management Ontario.
+This would satisfy the obligations of the County for the year 2021, as it relates the EMP statutory requirements.